RoboDK/Plug-In-Interface/PluginOpenGL/README.md

 Notes
 ======

-* PluginEvent with event type DrawGeometry is triggered when we need to redraw the 3D videw: [pPlugin->PluginEvent](https://robodk.com/doc/en/PlugIns/class_i_app_robo_d_k.html#ab024375af071dcf8bdd7ce20672d00d0).
+* PluginEvent with event type DrawGeometry is triggered when we need to redraw the 3D view: [pPlugin->PluginEvent](https://robodk.com/doc/en/PlugIns/class_i_app_robo_d_k.html#ab024375af071dcf8bdd7ce20672d00d0).
 This function is called with the OpenGL context active.

 * Use [RDK->DrawGeometry](https://robodk.com/doc/en/PlugIns/class_i_robo_d_k.html#a9c3ff1fccdfcb71094e8403d9f6ee3f1) to display primitives such as triangles, lines or points when the context is active.